Abiola0101/Pollutant_Prediction_New/Docs/README.md

 Abiola Bakare

 Ruth Olasupo

+💡 Note: All data paths are relative to the project root.
+No need to change them manually.

 ## Project Description:
 This assignment is to showcase steps to deploy already developed ML model for NPRI pollution data into production.